Mindful/cardbuilder/README.md

 ## Quick Start

 Cardbuilder can output flashcards in several different formats, but the quick start will focus on [Anki](https://apps.ankiweb.net/).
+If the content below looks confusing to you, please see the [gentler installation guide](https://cardbuilder.readthedocs.io/en/latest/installation.html).

 ```
 pip install cardbuilder